-May served as a student coach this past year at Alabama after playing three seasons of professional baseball as an infielder/catcher in the Chicago Cubs organization.
+May served as a student coach in 2013 at Alabama after playing three seasons of professional baseball as an infielder/catcher in the Chicago Cubs organization.
 He was a 36th round draft pick of the Cubs in 2009.
 May returned to Alabama in 2012 to finish his degree in business marketing.
-This past season, Alabama went 35-28 and advanced to the NCAA Tallahassee Regional.
+In 2013, Alabama went 35-28 and advanced to the NCAA Tallahassee Regional.

 A three-year starter for the Crimson Tide, May hit .334 with 21 home runs and 132 RBI in his 168-game career and was a regular on the SEC Academic Honor Roll and Dean's List.
 He is one of 16 players in Alabama history with at least 200 career hits.
 He earned first team All-SEC honors as an outfielder in 2008 after batting .365 with nine home runs and 50 RBI as a sophomore.
 He followed that season by batting .347-12-69, all career highs, in 58 games as a junior.
 During his collegiate career, he made starts around the infield and in the outfield.